 The technology and clinical platforms at Canada's Michael Smith Genome Sciences Centre are staffed by teams of professional scientists with expertise in several areas of genomics research.
 These teams support researchers and collaborators in BC and around the world in work addressing topical questions in the life sciences.

 High-throughput large-scale DNA analysis facility designed to maximize capacity while maintaining efficiency, scalability and flexibility.
-The platform is the largest platform of its type in Canada and is well recognized internationally.
-The Ion Torrent PGM platform is currently in development.
+The platform is one of the largest platform of its type in Canada and is well recognized internationally.

 The Proteomics group at the GSC performs protein and post-translational modification identification on protein samples using high pressure liquid chromatography coupled to nano-electrospray mass spectrometry.
 Current applications include protein-protein interaction mapping, and protein phosphorylation site detection and quantitation.